Teaching nouns? Here are noun lessons you can personalize. I’ve even included how to teach nouns online!

 For instance, nouns and noun clauses must also be parallel.
 With sentence structure studies, parallel elements are increasingly important.
 Student writing becomes muddled when clauses and phrases are not parallel.
 Basically, I know older students have studied nouns, and I share that fact with students.

 Teenagers always ask why they are learning something, especially before we dive into nouns activities.
 When they question noun lessons, I provide them with these explanations.

 When I prepare noun lessons, I follow a general format.
 My goal with any grammar lesson is to make the content apply to students.
 When I teach nouns, I work to include fun noun activities and to connect concepts to students’ writing.
 My specific process for how to teach nouns changes yearly, but noun activities normally include:

 Whenever I teach a new grammar concept, I give a pretest!
 If you’ve followed my blog at all, you know I believe in the power of data.
 When my students understand a concept, I don’t want to bore them with repeated direct instruction.

 I don’t thoroughly teach the specifics of nouns every year (common, proper).
 Sometimes, my students understand nouns and have very few problems manipulating them.
 After the pretest, I judge if I need to include specific activities to teach nouns.
 When I don’t, we discuss nouns and might complete a few of the activities below quickly (five minutes).
 Sometimes I let students choose how they study.
 Finally, we sometimes have a discussion about nouns.
 I include the details of “why” we learn nouns.

+After I see the data, I might complete one noun lesson and move to the next concept.
 However, if teaching nouns is necessary, here are noun activities for older students.